equinor/mad/packages/navigation/README.md

 For more information on how environment banners work, please refer to the mad-components docs

-Once the environment provider is set up, you should see environmentbanners in your application.
-By default, the environmentbanner will display if navigator’s header is displayed. if you want to overwrite this behaviour, use the custom `environmentBannerShown` option.
+Once the environment provider is set up, you should see environment banners in your application.
+By default, the environment banner will display if navigator’s header is displayed. if you want to overwrite this behaviour, use the custom `environmentBannerShown` option.
 This option can be applied in the `Screen`’s `options` prop, or in the `Group` or `Navigator`'s `screenOptions` prop